How to Become a Counselor in Maine

 Average Counselor Salary in Maine

-The following types of counselors in Maine can expect to earn the corresponding average hourly and average annual wages, according to May 2021 data from the U.S. Bureau of Labor Statistics:
+The following types of counselors in Maine can expect to earn the following median annual wages, according to May 2024 data from the U.S. Bureau of Labor Statistics:

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors